dschuurman/pi-home/README.md

 along with each manufacturer, model, and IEEE address.
 The web frontend provides many nifty features like displaying a network map and the ability to perform updates on connected devices.

-In addition to the IEEE address each Zigbee device has a "friendly name."
+In addition to the IEEE address each Zigbee device may be configured with a "friendly name."
 By default, the "friendly name" is initialized to the IEEE address, but it is recommended that you assign a more meaningful "friendly name" using the web frontend.
 For example, a bulb could be named "bulb1" or "porch light".